flix/book/src/structs.md

 p->age = p->age + 1;
 ```

-We access the current age as `p->age`, increment it, and store the result back
+we access the current age as `p->age`, increment it, and store the result back
 in the `age` field.

 We must distinguish between the _struct field access operator_ `->` and the
-function arrow ` -> `.
-The former has no space around it, whereas the latter
+function arrow <code>&nbsp; ->  &nbsp;</code>.
+The former has no space around
-should have space on both sides.
+it, whereas the latter should have space on both sides.
 In summary:

-- `s->f`: a struct field access of field `f` on struct `s`.
+- `s->f`: is a struct field access of field `f` on struct `s`.
-- `x -> x`: a function from formal parameter `x` to the variable expression `x`.
+- `x -> x`: is a function from formal parameter `x` to the variable expression `x`.

 #### Field Visibility

 In Flix, the fields of a struct are only visible from within its companion
 module.
+We can think of this as a form of compiler-enforced encapsulation.

 For example, if we write: